Kansas School Choice Roadmap

 Kansas Magnet Schools

 Magnet schools are a third type of free public school.
+In Kansas, about 3.1% of all K-12 students attend a public magnet school.
 Magnet schools allow kids to focus on specific themes, like science or the performing arts.
 As Wichita Public Schools describes, “Magnet schools are based on the premise that all students do not learn in the same ways, so if there is a unifying theme or a different organizational structure for students of similar interest, those students will learn more in all areas.”
-In the Wichita district, there are 17 elementary magnet school locations and seven middle, high, and K-8 magnet locations.
-The number is growing: Coleman Middle School is planning to transition into an environmental-focused magnet school in 2023.
-There are also other magnet schools throughout the state, such as in Hutchinson, Kansas City, and Topeka.

 These might be a good option if your child learns best by focusing in on a subject he or she is passionate about.